akash-network/website/src/content/Homepage/index.md

 # CTA section content
 testimonialsSection:
   title: Join the Community
   description: Akash is supported by a radically open community.
 As a free public service, the network source code is open-source and available to everyone.
+The Akash community actively oversees all aspects of the network.

   discordButton: